ansible-community/ansible-build-data/README.md

 ### Next Ansible major release

-To add a collection to the next Ansible major release:
+To add a collection to the next Ansible major release that has not reached feature freeze:

 * Add the collection to the `ansible.in` file in a sub-directory named with a corresponding number.